George Floyd protests in Massachusetts: Northampton

 On June 1, more than 1,000 people flooded Center Street protesting against police brutality outside the city's police station.
 A police cruiser's windshield was smashed, the flag in front of the police station was found burned, and some protesters wrote in chalk and spray paint on the police station resulting in multiple protesters being pepper-sprayed.
 On June 6, "thousands of people" gathered again at the Northampton Police Station to protest police brutality.
 Both the Northampton Police Chief and the Mayor of Northampton offered to kneel with protest organizers, but were denied.
 Despite a large presence of police departments of nearby localities and the Massachusetts State Police, the protest resulted in no violence and no arrests; once the protest mostly dissipated, noted local paper Daily Hampshire Gazette, the day ended with a dance party in the downtown streets.

 Oak Bluffs

 On May 31, scores of people protested at Waban Park on Martha's Vineyard.
 The mother of Danroy Henry, who was shot by Pleasantville police in 2010, said "nothing has changed" since then.

 On June 14, hundreds of people demonstrated during a march in downtown Oak Bluffs.

 Pittsfield

 On May 30, about 400 people protested at Park Square in Pittsfield.

 Plymouth

 On June 3, more than 1000 protesters gathered at Brewster Gardens on Plymouth Waterfront for a vigil sponsored by Indivisible Plymouth, the Plymouth Area League of Women Voters and the Plymouth Police Department.

+Provincetown

+A protest was held on May 31 with around a hundred participants, who drove to MacMillan Pier and held a vigil for victims of police brutality.